iniself/noba/README.md

 * Interactive `backtrader` optimization result browser (only supported for single-strategy runs)
 * Highly configurable
 * Different skinnable themes
+* In addition to OHLC, additional datafeed line can be ploted
 * Easy to use

 ## Bug fixed